jikuja/azure-msi-keyvault/README.md

 ![npm](https://img.shields.io/npm/v/azure-msi-keyvault)
 ![GitHub](https://img.shields.io/github/license/jikuja/azure-msi-keyvault)

-Azure-msi-keyvault is a helper function to enrich Azure function app environment variables with Keyvault secrets.
+Azure-msi-keyvault is a set of helper functions to enrich Azure function app environment variables with Keyvault secrets and to fetch Azure AD(AAD) tokens with Managed Service Identity(MSI) service.

-Function is using managed service identity(MSI) for Keyvault authentication.

-Environment variables matching with `KV_{basename}` are assumed to contain keyvault URL and for all matching environment variable secret is fetch from keyvault and stored into mathing environment variables named as `{basename}`
+Environment variables matching with `KV_{basename}` are assumed to contain keyvault URL and for all matching environment variable secret is fetch from keyvault and stored into mathing environment variables named as `{basename}`.
+Alternatively AAD token can be fetched and used with other Azure services.

 ## Installation